Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Related Work

-\textbf{BOC Densification:} distributed concept vectors have been used by BOC densification mechanisms to overcome the BOC sparsity problem. \newcite{songunsupervised} proposed three different mechanisms for aligning the concepts at different indices given a sparse BOC pair ($\mathbf{u},\mathbf{v}$) in order to increase their similarity score.
+\textbf{BoC Densification:} Densification of the Bag-of-Concepts (BoC) is the process of converting the sparse BoC into a continuous BoC (CBoC) (aka dense BoC) in order to overcome the BoC sparsity problem.
+The process requires first mapping each concept into a continuous vector using representation learning. \shortciteA{songunsupervised} proposed three different mechanisms for aligning the concepts at different indices given a sparse BoC pair ($\mathbf{u},\mathbf{v}$) in order to increase their similarity score.

-The many-to-many mechanism works by averaging all pairwise similarities.
-The many-to-one mechanism works by aligning each concept in $\mathbf{u}$ with the most similar concept in $\mathbf{v}$ (i.e., its best match).
-Clearly, the complexity of these two mechanisms is quadratic.
-The third mechanism is the one-to-one.
-It utilizes the Hungarian method in order to find an optimal alignment on a one-to-one basis \cite{papadimitriou1982combinatorial}.
-This mechanism performed the best on dataless classification and was also utilized by \newcite{li2016joint}.
-However, the Hungarian method is a combinatorial optimization algorithm whose complexity is polynomial.
-Our proposed densification mechanism is more efficient than these three mechanisms as its complexity is linear with respect to the number of non-zero elements in the BOC vector.
-Additionally, it is simpler as it does not require tuning a cut off threshold for the minimum similarity between two aligned concepts as in prior work.
+The \emph{many-to-many} mechanism works by averaging all pairwise similarities.
+The \emph{many-to-one} mechanism works by aligning each concept in $\mathbf{u}$ with the most similar concept in $\mathbf{v}$ (i.e., its best match).
+Clearly, the complexity of these two mechanisms is \emph{quadratic}.
+The third mechanism is the \emph{one-to-one}.
+It utilizes the Hungarian method in order to find an optimal alignment on a one-to-one basis \shortcite{papadimitriou1982combinatorial}.
+This mechanism performed the best on the task of dataless document classification and was also utilized by \shortciteA{li2016joint}.

+However, the Hungarian method is a combinatorial optimization algorithm whose complexity is \emph{polynomial}.
+Our proposed densification mechanism is more efficient than these three mechanisms as its complexity is \emph{linear} with respect to the number of \emph{nonzero} elements in the BoC.
+Additionally, it is simpler as it does not require tuning a cutoff threshold for the minimum similarity between two aligned concepts as in previous work.
+Figure \ref{embed-boc-dense-arch} shows a schematic diagram of our efficient densification mechanism applied to a BoC generated from a \emph{Wikipedia} inverted index.
+We simply perform weighted average of the individual concept vectors in the obtained BoC where concept weights correspond to the TF-IDF scores from searching \emph{Wikipedia}.